smodin-io/justext/README.md

 const stoplist = jusText.getStoplist("english"); // returns english stoplist, returns empty array if language isn't available
 ```

+# Language Detection

+For language detection, you can use `@smodin/fast-text-language-detection` for best results on Node, or any smaller alternatives like `languagedetect` on the browser.

 # TODO

 ## python source updates / functionality to be included